phoenicyan/phoenicyan.github.io/_posts/2025-09-14-sql_transpiler.md

 1. Modify AST visitor to print SQL in specific dialect.

 ### Postgres PEG parser
-First, a request to Gemini resulted in this nice prototype that I tested in a [Yhirhose's PEGlib Playground](https://yhirose.github.io/cpp-peglib/).
+First, a request to Gemini resulted in this nice prototype that I tested in a [Yhirose's PEGlib Playground](https://yhirose.github.io/cpp-peglib/).
 It is so straightforward that I asked Gemini to not comment or explain it:
 ```
 Start <- Content EOI